 Related article: Steps You Can Take Now To Prepare for Storms in the Future

 Clean Your Garage or Get a Portable Garage for Your Car

 You don’t want to have to scramble to get your garage cleaned so you can park your car during a hailstorm.
 Tackle your garage as part of your summer weather prep.
 If you don’t have a garage, or it is already full, you can buy portable shelters or carports for your car.
 These can run about $300 and are made out of steel, so they can withstand hail.

 Talk to your insurance company to make sure your homeowners policy is up-to-date.
 They’ll be able to help you determine if you have the right amount of coverage for your home.

-What do you do to get your home ready for warmer weather?
+What do you do to get your home ready for summer weather?
 Share your tips with readers in the comments.